tModLoader/tModLoader/PortingNotes_1.4.5.md

 # ExampleMod TODOs
 - Verify that ExampleZombieThief still works with changes
 - A temporary compile flag COMPILE_ERROR_TODOS has been added to allow building and testing ExampleMod while some remaining porting decisions need to be made.
-  - It also is there for HeldProjDoesNotUsePlayerGfxOffY, we need to test each projectile and see if they are correct or if they need additional code.

 # Terraria update requests